 Hanging gutter gardens are super popular these days, and I absolutely adore the idea.
 But the gutters become very heavy once they’re filled with plants and soil, and I don’t have a spot that’s sturdy enough to hang them.

-So, I decided to come up with a fun vertical garden design idea for a self-standing gutter garden that doesn’t require hanging.
+So, I decided to come up with a fun vertical garden design idea for a self-standing gutter that doesn’t require hanging.
 This self-standing gutter garden is perfect for any area in your yard, and offers an impressive amount of growing space.